 Sciences.
 The course was CC 105, The Evolution of the Universe and the

 Earth.
 I was the lead architect of the course, but a number of other

 For many years, including 2013 and 2014, I was the lead instructor of

 the course.
 In 2013-2014 I also served as an associate director of the

 Everything: The Story of Our Universe served as the text for the

 course in 2013 and 2014.
 It is being adapted for the revised Core

 I compose pop songs for the course and perform them in my lectures.
 I have recorded, and converted to MP3 format for downloading, a number of my science songs.
 I also perform the songs at astronomical meetings and parties, and at the annual College of Arts and Sciences/Core Curriculum Talent Review.
 I have composed and recorded several dozen other songs unrelated to science as well.
 Most of these are available at soundclick.com.

-I am the proud recipient of the 1998 Gitner Award for Distinguished Teaching, given by the College of Arts and Sciences.
+I am the proud recipient of a 2014 Metcalf Award for Excellence in Teaching by Boston University.
+Earlier, in 1998, I was honored with the Gitner Award for Distinguished Teaching by the College of Arts and Sciences.
 In 1999, Phi Beta Kappa, Epsilon chapter of Massachusetts at Boston University bestowed honorary membership on me.
 In 2003, I was given the honorary title of Distinguished Member of the National Society of Collegiate Scholars.